keqing996/riscv-multicore-pipeline-cpu/doc/verilog.md

 **Usage**

-You open this file with a waveform viewer (like **GTKWave** or **Surfer**) to visually inspect how signals behave over time.
+You open this file with a waveform viewer (like **GTKWave**) to visually inspect how signals behave over time.
 It's your "oscilloscope" for digital logic.

 ## 4. Hex File (`.hex`)